Modified trucks are vehicles that have been altered after it leaves the manufacturer’s hands.

-A change in the vehicle’s structure can change the way it handles and performs, by adding too much weight or displacing the center of gravity, or exposing the occupants to serious injury in the event of a collision.
+A change in the vehicle’s structure can change the way it handles and performs, by adding too much weight or displacing the center of gravity or exposing the occupants to serious injury in the event of a collision.

 Modified vehicles were once uncommon, but sales of aftermarket parts for appearance and performance have been increasing about 7 percent a year, reaching $37 billion in 2006, according to the Specialty Equipment Market Association, an industry trade group.

 Modified, altered or even repaired vehicles may have been customized and/or repaired by facilities that choose to change the structural condition from the original engineered design or bypass Original Equipment Manufacturer (OEM) parts.
 Because aftermarket or salvage parts are not required to meet strict Federal Motor Vehicle Safety Standards (FMVSS), they may be defective.

 Federal regulations help to standardize the height and width modifications allowed for modified trucks and Louisiana has put special regulations in place to help reduce modified truck accidents.
 These regulations control many different aspects of vehicle modification including vehicle height and width, brakes, engines, lights, and fenders.

-If you have been involved in a modified truck accident or a truck accident in the NewOrleans area, contacting an attorney can assist you in discovering any dangerous or illegal modifications that may have contributed to or caused the accident.
+If you have been involved in a modified truck accident or a truck accident in the New Orleans or Baton Rouge area, contacting an attorney can assist you in discovering any dangerous or illegal modifications that may have contributed to or caused the accident.